SowmyaDhanapal/glow/mwnn_inference/README.md

 ### To run subgraphs with AvgPool Unsupported node
 * `./image-classifier ../../tests/images/imagenet/dog_207.png -image-mode=0to1 -m=/path/to/mobilenetv2-7.onnx -model-input-name=data -cpu-memory=100000 -load-device-configs="../../mwnn_inference/heterogeneousConfigs.yaml"`

-## To run multiple ONNX models from model zoo
-* `cd /path/to/glow/mwnn_inference`
-* `source env.sh`
-* Download the models from ONNX model zoo by running the below shell script.
-(This script will create a folder `onnx_models` inside glow/ directory and download models into it.)
-    *   `sh download_ONNX_models.sh`
-* Run the ONNX models from model zoo in metawarenn backend with below command
-    *   `python inference_regression.py`

 ## To generate ONNX Proto for multiple ONNX models and verify it with original ONNX models
 * `cd /path/to/glow/mwnn_inference`
 * `source env.sh`